shurru/Data-Scientist-Interview-Prep/README.md

 # Coding Prep

+I interviewed with 10 different companies for a Data Scientist role.

-Simulations were of the most common interview based questions I've encountered while interviewing for Data Scientist roles
+Simulations were some of the most common interview based questions I've encountered while interviewing for Data Scientist roles

 A lot of those required the use of numpy and random to simulate distributions, as well as calculate probabilities.
 Some also required the development of simple classifiers using only 1 variable.